write-the-docs-quorum/quorum-meetups/decision-log.md

 time, listed in descending order from newest first:

+# 2020-12-11

+- **Description** - We officially have enough interest to form a West Coast U.S.
+  Quorum program and will launch a program later in 2021.
+- **Impact** - Now participants in the Pacific and Mountain time zones can participate in Quorum as well.
+- **Agreed to by** - West Coast US Quorum participants.
+- **Source** - Proposed by West Coast US Quorum participants and agreed to in Slack/mailing list.

+## 2020-12-05 - Coordinating on Meetup.com

+- **Description** - We will have a separate parent Meetup for each quorum program.
+For example, we will have one for the U.S. East Coast and a separate one for future Quorum programs we run (such as the U.S. West Coast or EMEA).
+  Local chapter organizers will announce upcoming events and direct their members to join the parent Meetup to RSVP for events.
+- **Impact** - This structure will make it easier for participants who aren't a member of a local chapter to join in.
+- **Agreed to by** - Majority of East Coast US quorum participants.
+- **Source** - Proposed by Alyssa and Rose and agreed to by Write the Docs leadership and East Coast participants.

 ## 2020-11-22 - Meeting agenda

 - **Description** - Our meetings will last an hour and will follow this agenda